French ban on face covering

 As of 11 April 2011, it was illegal to wear a face-covering veil or other masks in public spaces.
 Veils, scarves, and other headwear that do not cover the face are unaffected by this law.
 The law imposes a fine of up to €150, and/or participation in citizenship education, for those who violate the law.
 The bill also penalises, with a fine of €30,000 and one year in prison, anyone who forces (by violence, threats, or abuse of power) another to wear face coverings; these penalties may be doubled if the victim is under the age of 18.

-As a result of the law, the only exceptions to a woman wearing a face-covering veil in public will be if she is travelling in a private car or worshiping in a religious place.
+As a result of the law, the only exception to someone wearing a face-covering cloth in public will be if they are travelling in a private car or worshiping in a religious place.
 French police say that while there are five million Muslims in France, fewer than 2,000 are thought to fully cover their faces with a veil.
 The wearing of all conspicuous religious symbols in public schools was previously banned in 2004 by a different law, the French law on secularity and conspicuous religious symbols in public schools.
 This affected the wearing of Islamic veils and headscarves in schools, as well as turbans and other distinctive items of dress.

 The law was challenged and taken to the European Court of Human Rights which upheld the French law on 1 July 2014, accepting the argument of the French government that the law was based on "a certain idea of living together".
 In October 2018, the United Nations Human Rights Committee found that France's ban disproportionately harmed the right of two women [plaintiffs] to manifest their religious beliefs, and could have the effects of "confining them to their homes, impeding their access to public services and marginalizing them."

 Amid the COVID-19 pandemic, there was some controversy over whether the use of face masks in response was compatible with the ban on face coverings although it was clarified that it was, under the existing exceptions for health and safety.